-The Laboratory incorporates the Kola Testing Centre for Building Materials and Articles (KTCBMA).
-In keeping with the licenses D No284829 and 284830 of 17.10.02, its activities include technological and building engineering, examining of the technical state of buildings and structures, assisting the Murmansk region enterprises in assessing the quality of local natural and technogenic building resources and articles, attendance of brick, concrete and reinforced-concrete structures.
+The Laboratory incorporates the Kola Testing Centre for Building Materials and Articles.
+Its activities include technological and building engineering, assisting the Murmansk region enterprises in assessing the quality of local natural and technogenic building resources and articles, and examining the technical state of buildings and structures.

 - substantiate the possibility of using ash-and slag mixtures of the Apatity TPP in the production of cellular, light and heavy concretes;